omakk/simple-dark/README.md

 <img src="screenshot-dark.png" alt="simple-dark-screenshot"/>

 ### About
-Simple Light is a colorscheme aimed at being easy to read and focus with.
+Simple Grayscale bundles two colorschemes aimed at being easy to read and focus with.
 The goal is to write with as few distractions as possible!

+The dark variant is simply tek256's wonderful simple-dark colorscheme with minor modifications.

+Primary goal was to fork and add a light variant while fixing some minor issues I had with the dark variant.

 ### Installation
 For vim you can do the following: